KhizrSidz/masjidOS/README.md

 ```

 Open [http://localhost:5173](http://localhost:5173) to see the mosque directory.
 Click **Admin Login** to explore the full admin portal with sample data.

 ---

-## Connecting a real database

-MasjidOS uses [Supabase](https://supabase.com) as its backend — free to start, scales with your community.

-1. Create a free Supabase project
-2. Copy `.env.example` to `.env` and fill in your project URL and anon key
-3. Restart the dev server

-The app automatically switches from demo data to your live database.
-No code changes needed.

----